Fighting Ailments with Custom-Made Living Organs

-Jonathan is a sophomore Yalow Honors scholar majoring in Biochemistry and minoring in Music.
+Jonathan is a junior Yalow Honors scholar majoring in Biochemistry and minoring in Music.
 As a blog writer, he is passionate about covering topics such as novel approaches to medicine as well as mental health within minority groups.
 Outside of writing, Jonathan is the co-founder and 3D-printed toy lead for Makers for Change, a 3D-printing-based volunteering organization.
 He enjoys doing photography, playing the guitar, and 3D printing new creations!

 Co-Founder at Makers for Change